stolksdorf/nomic-base/rules.md

 #### 102: Rule of Amendment
 > a) An active player may submit an amendment<sup>1</sup> to the rules at any time.
 A player may close their amendment at any time.
 >
-> b) A player may only have 1 (one) and only 1 amendment open at a time.
+> b) A player may have only 1 amendment open at a time.
 >
 > c) The amendment may not be edited once it is submitted for voting and discussion.